Gichamu/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash specifies program to write script is bash
-mv /tmp/betty /tmp/my_first_directory/ Moves the file betty from /tmp/ to /tmp/my_first_directory
+rm /tmp/my_first_directory/betty removes the file betty which is in the directory my_first_directory in the tmp directory